 Yes, magnesium glycinate and magnesium threonate may help calm the nervous system.
 Magnesium supports GABA production, a neurotransmitter that quiets brain activity.
 Taking 200-400mg about 30 minutes before bed is commonly recommended.
 See our magnesium for sleep guide.

 Lying on your back with arms slightly away from your body (savasana position) is ideal for relaxation techniques.
-However, comfort is most important — choose whatever position helps you feel physically relaxed.
+However, comfort - choose whatever position helps you feel physically relaxed.